Performance & Image Enhancing Drugs Training

 Aims and objectives

-Increase confidence and competency in working with this population group
+• Increase confidence and capability development in working with this client group

 Target audience